InnerView-Ultrasound/aio-setup/README.md

    apt update -y && apt install -y debian-keyring debian-archive-keyring apt-transport-https curl && curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/gpg.key' | gpg --dearmor -o /usr/share/keyrings/caddy-stable-archive-keyring.gpg && curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/debian.deb.txt' | tee /etc/apt/sources.list.d/caddy-stable.list && apt update -y && apt install -y caddy
    ```
    This command will ensure that your system is up-to-date and install the latest stable version of Caddy via it's official binary source.
-1. To configure Caddy, we need to know the IP address assigned to each VM.
+1. To configure Caddy, you need to know the IP address assigned to each VM.
 Run (**on the physical host machine**):
     ```shell
     virsh net-dhcp-leases default
     ```
     This will show you the VMs you set up, and the IP address corresponding to each of them.
 Note down each IP and corresponding hostname.
-    Finally, we will configure Caddy using this information.
+    Finally, you'll configure Caddy using this information.
 Open the default Caddyfile with a text editor:
     ```shell
     nano /etc/caddy/Caddyfile
     ```